Mileage: 11.5 miles RT (from original trailhead to end of Deer Lake)

 Elevation Gain/Highest: 1600ft/38ooft

-Map: Green Trails Stevens Pass No. 176, my GAIA track
+Map: Green Trails Stevens Pass No. 176

 My favorite places to stop post hike with friends are: Grilla Bites, Route 2 Taproom and Grazing Place, Good Brewing Company, Espresso Chalet, Gustav’s, Yodelin’s Broth Company, Dan’s Food Market, Leavenworth Cider House or just Pack A Cooler.
 You can learn more about these places in my Must Hike Must Eat Eating Out Guide.